MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson03-Arduino-Programming.md

 - Arduino pins are configured as inputs, so it is not necessary to explicitly define them as inputs.
 Pins in this state are referred to being in `high-impedance` states in which they take a very small amount of current from the circuit and thus require very little current to move the input state from one state to another.
 - If a pin is configured as an output then it is in a `low-impedance` state in which it provides a current (of up to 40 mA for Atmega pins) to other circuits, which as we can see in the example, allows us to turn on a bright LED.
-- It is important to note that in order to prevent a circuit/device to draw maximum current from an output pin and thus short circuit the pin, a resistor (usually with resistance of 470Ω or 1KΩ) is connected in series with the devices.
-Short circuits will usually result in the pin that was whole no longer functioning however signficant current being drawn these pins can also damage the entire Atmega cip.
+- It is important to note that in order to prevent a circuit/device to draw maximum current from an output pin and thus result in a short circuit, a resistor (usually with resistance of 470Ω or 1KΩ) is connected in series with the devices.
+Short circuits will usually result in the pin no longer functioning and signficant current being drawn through these pins can also damage the entire Atmega cip.
 - We won't go into much detail about the INPUT_PULLUP state but it essentially is used to invert the behaviour of the INPUT mode (swapping the HIGH and LOW).

 To demonstrate this, we can take the example of the blinking LED that was shown in Exercise 01 of Lesson 02.